syed-ghufran-hassan/2025-11-brix-money/README.md

 ### Zellic Audit Report Issues

 The codebase has undergone a Zellic audit with a fix review pending.
-A draft report is contained within the repository [here](#).

-The following issues identified in the audit report are considered out-of-scope, with some being fixed in the current iteration of the codebase:
+The following issues identified in the Zellic audit are considered out-of-scope, with some being fixed in the current iteration of the codebase:

 -  Blacklisted user can transfer tokens on behalf of non-blacklisted users using allowance - `_beforeTokenTransfer` does not validate `msg.sender`, a blacklisted caller can still initiate a same-chain token transfer on behalf of a non-blacklisted user as long as allowance exists.
 - Griefing attacks around the `MIN_SHARES` variable of the ERC2646 vault: The protocol will perform an initial deposit to offset this risk.